Home > Getting a Long Stay Visa for Portugal: What to Do in 2026

-Portugal offers several long stay visas.
-If you are planning to stay in Portugal for more than 90 days AND are NOT an EU/Schengen country citizen, you likely need to apply for one.
+If you are planning to stay in Portugal for more than 90 days AND are NOT an EU/Schengen country citizen, you likely need to apply for a long-stay visa.

 Portugal offers temporary stay visas, residency visas, and job seeker visas.

-Temporary stay visas are for those intending to stay in Portugal anywhere from 90 days to a year.
+Temporary stay visas are for those intending to stay in Portugal anywhere from 90 days up to to a year.
+You can learn more about shorter visa options (fewer than 90 days) in our Portugal visa guide.

 Job seeker visas are a bit of an outlier.
 They're only for those actively looking for a job in Portugal.
 Once you find a job, then you must apply for residency.
 This visa, too, is for those looking to immigrate to Portugal.